 Free self-publishing services are basic plans that don’t meet most publisher’s needs.

-Premium self-publishing plans generally cost as least as much as Media Blender’s full-service plan, but only come with one web app or in hybrid platform per magazine edition.
+Premium self-publishing paid plans offered by our competitors generally cost as much as Media Blender’s full-service plan, but only come with one web app or in hybrid platform per magazine edition.

 Do I have to pay ongoing fees to the app stores?